LITTLE KNOWN CONCEPTS IN DEVELOPMENT SCIENCE

 Gentle exercise is sufficient with a development program.
 Weight loss, for example, occurs easily without a vigorous exercise program.

 Most psychotherapy.
 Our experience is that most emotional and mental disorders have to do with nutrient deficiencies, toxic metal excess, and other biochemical imbalances.

 When these are corrected with a program involving diet, lifestyle, supplementation and healing procedures, most psychological disorders vanish.
 At times, counseling and cognitive therapies are helpful, but these methods are often overused and not as successful if one does not correct the brain imbalances at deep levels.

 Electrical machines.
-Almost all of these are too yin to be used regularly with a nutritional balancing program.
+Almost all of these are too yin to be used regularly with a development program.
 I recommend avoiding them, and we don’t seem to need them.

 Most medical drugs.
-From the perspective of nutritional balancing, the current practice of medical care is killing many more people than it helps.
+From the perspective of development, the current practice of medical care is killing many more people than it helps.
 Overprescription of toxic drugs is one of the main reasons.